cyberpolin/cyberpolin.com/pages/blog/docs/second-post.md

 title: Make a blog using next and markdown
 ---

-# Make a blog using next and markdown
+# I am a second post

 Lorem ipsum